lifting-bits/sleigh/README.md

 | [Git](https://git-scm.com/) | Latest | git | N/A |
 | [CMake](https://cmake.org/) | 3.21+ | cmake | cmake |

+**NOTE**: This CMake project pulls the Ghidra source code from the internet during configuration.
+See the [note on Ghidra source code section](#note-on-ghidra-source-code) for more details.

 ### Optional

+For building documentation during installation and packaging:

 | Name | Version | Linux Package to Install | macOS Homebrew Package to Install |
 | ---- | ------- | ------------------------ | --------------------------------- |